Loading...

 straight line with negative slopes in a v-t graph

-Solution: The straight lines make obtuse angles with the positive $x$-axis so their accelerations are negative.
+Solution: The straight lines make obtuse angles with the positive $x$-axis, indicating that their accelerations are negative.

-The red line describes a motion in which the object starts its movement at some initial speed along the positive $x$-axis, decreases it at a constant rate in $t$ seconds, stops at that moment, reverses its direction, and moves back toward the negative $x$-axis.
+The red line describes a motion where the object starts at some initial speed along the positive $x$-axis, decreases its speed at a constant rate over $t$ seconds, stops at that moment, reverses direction, and moves back toward the negative $x$-axis.

 (c) Two horizontal straight lines.